 Personal Statement and Resumes

-Applicants must prepare a separate Personal Statement of up to five pages single-spaced addressing the applicant’s reasons for wishing to pursue the LL.M. in International Law.
-The Committee is particularly interested in reading about your special accomplishments; personal, professional or academic achievements; or any other information that may help us evaluate an application and understand the applicant’s interest in earning this degree.
-The personal statement may also be used to bring to the committee’s attention any information the applicant believes necessary to evaluate the applicant’s candidacy but not otherwise reflected in the application.
+Applicants must prepare a separate Personal Statement of less than 1200 words addressing the applicant's reasons for wishing to pursue the LL.M. in International Law.
+The Committee is particularly interested in reading about your special accomplishments; personal, professional or academic achievements; or any other information that may help us evaluate an application and understand the applicant's interest in earning this degree.
+The personal statement may also be used to bring to the committee's attention any information the applicant believes necessary to evaluate the applicant's candidacy but not otherwise reflected in the application.
 An applicant must be sure to include his or her name on the personal statement.

 Because of the limited number of seats in the program, Stetson's goal is to admit students who have some experience in international law , a strong interest in the field of international law or can identify how this program would advance their careers.
 Essays addressing these points are particularly helpful to the admissions committee.
 Please put your name and identification number (LSAC account number) at the top of each page.
 Candidates may also submit an addendum to explain unusual circumstances, such as grade fluctuations.